raizen-analytics/data-engineering-test/solution/doc.md

 Thats some points to improve performance, security and error-checking.
 But its ready to be managed by orchestration and containerization tools.

+### TL;DR

+The code was rebased and renewed, spent many time coding... soon i will doc :)

+## Want to help?

+Fork, PR and document.

 KISS and hack the planet.